vdhamer/Photo-Club-Hub/.github/README.md

 > Note that the `birthday`, `website`, `isDeceased`, `photographerImage`, and `expertises` fields are technically special
 > because they describe the photographer - and not the photographer in the context of a particular club membership.
-> Usually this doesn't matter, but it can show up if the photographer is associated with **multiple** clubs,
+> Usually this distinction isn't important, but it becomes visible for photographers who are associated with **multiple** clubs:
-> each with its own level2.json file (for example, a former photo club and the current photo club).
+> each club has its own level2.json file (for example, a former photo club and the current photo club).
-> Conceivably these multiple files may not agree on the value of `birthday`, `website` or `isDeceased`.
+> Conceivably these multiple files may not agree on the value of `birthday`, `website`, `isDeceased`, or `photographerImage`.
-> The app currently will use the last answer it encountered.
+> The app currently will use one of the two answers (the last encountered value overwrites earlier values).
 > This problem should occur infrequently, but a workaround is to only fill in these fields in one of the level2.json files.
 > In the future, we could add rules to determine what to do if there are multiple
-> different values for these fields (e.g. membership trumps former membership).
+> different values for these fields (e.g. a current club trumps a former club).
-> If multiple clubs supply `expertises` for the same photographer, the lists are automatically merged for use by the app.
+> If multiple clubs supply `expertises` for the same photographer, the app automatically merges both lists.
 > The respective `Level 2` data files are left as is.
 > Example: John is a member of Club A (expertises K1 and K2) and Club B (expertises K2 and K3) and Club C (no expertises provided).
-> Result: all three clubs show expertises K1, K2 and K3.
+> Result: all three clubs show expertises K1, K2 and K3 because these supposedly describe John.

 </details></ul>